AngelBFdev/TwitchAssitant/README.md

 python3 main.py
 ```

-Then press "}" to start give the key work to your assistant
+Then press "}" to start and give the key work to your assistant

 ## Contributing